atmoschem/eixport/paper.md

 ## Examples

 The following example creates a directory **EMISS**  and then create a wrfchem input in that file.
 The package already counts with wrfinput files required to run eixport and create inputs for WRF-Chem.
 The line `data(Lights)` load a matrix of night light to spatially distribute the emissions.
 The perfil argument is used to temporally distribute the emissions.
 Lastly, the function `to_wrf` in one line reads the 1521983 $t \cdot y^{-1}$ of  CO, spatially distribute it using nighttime traffic matrix Lights, temporally distribute it with the perfil, injecting the array of emissions directly into the wrfchemi file.
+The colour palette is
+"mpl_inferno" from the R package cptcity [@cpt].

 ```
 library(eixport)